 The rates shown below do not apply to Postal Service Inspectors, Office of Inspector General (OIG) employees and Postal Service Nurses.
 Rates for members of these groups are published in special Guides.
 Postal Service Inspectors and OIG employees should refer to the Guide to Benefits for United States Postal Inspectors and Office of Inspector General Employees (RI 70-2IN).
-Postal Service Nurses should refer to the Guide to Benefits for United States Postal Inspectors for United States Postal Nurses (RI 70-2IN).
+Postal Service Nurses should refer to the Guide to Benefits for United States Postal Nurses (RI 70-2NU).